dentarg/auth0-blog/_posts/2017-01-04-optimizing-react.markdown

 # Setup

 First, we need to set things up.
 Clone the repo that holds the initial code for this application and install all the dependencies using npm.
 For those who are familiar with yarn, you can use it to install the dependencies instead of npm.
+If you'd rather just download the source, you can get that [from the Github repo](https://github.com/searsaw/optimizing-react).

 ```
 git clone https://github.com/searsaw/optimizing-react.git